lorrli274/next/courses/original/Database Fundamentals/Lessons/Basic Queries/02-WHERE Clauses.md

-Oftentimes when writing a query you may want to return only a portion of the data in a table.
-For example, when trying to find all the orders made by a specific employee in a table with thousands of project job orders it would be unreasonable to `SELECT` all the data and then manually scan through it for the relevant records.
+Sometimes when writing a query you may want to return only a portion of the data in a table.
+For example, when trying to find all the job orders made by a specific employee in a table with thousands of job orders it would be unreasonable to `SELECT` all the data and then manually scan through it for the relevant records.

 Instead, a **`WHERE`** clause is used to filter the data: